aws-actions/aws-codebuild-run-build/README.md

 | `sourceTypeOverride` | The string `'GITHUB'` |
 | `sourceLocationOverride` | The `HTTPS` git url for `context.repo`|

-This action does not wrap every option of CodeBuild::StartBuild.
+This action does not wrap every option of [CodeBuild::StartBuild][codebuild-startbuild].
 This is intentional.
 To implement every CodeBuild option, we would have to provide a way to configure every option.